For Cable Television, High-Speed Internet, and Phone Services

 Will Comcast notify me if it changes this notice?

 We may modify this notice at any time.
 We will notify you of any material changes through written, electronic, or other means and as otherwise permitted by law.
 If you find the changes to this notice unacceptable, you have the right to cancel your service.
-If you continue to use the service following notice of the changes, we will consider that to be your acceptance of and consent to the changes in the revised privacy notice.
+If you continue to use the service following notice of the changes, we will deem that to be your acceptance of and consent to the changes in the revised privacy notice.
 This includes your consent for any personally identifiable information that we may collect and use starting on the effective date of the revised notice, as well as for any personally identifiable information that we have collected prior to the effective date of the revised notice.
-However, we will only consider your continued use of the service to be your acceptance of and consent to changes in the revised privacy notice for changes made after December 31, 2006.
+However, we will only deem your continued use of the service to be your acceptance of and consent to changes in the revised privacy notice for changes made after December 31, 2006.

 How do I contact Comcast?